JSKenyon/cyjulia/README.txt

 I would recommend pip installing what you do not already have.

 I would also recommend you take a look at High Performance Python by O'Reilly Press.
-It is available online and acknowledge my blatant theft of their example.
+It is available online and I acknowledge my blatant theft of their example.